Lenovo profit up 30 percent on smartphone growthFebruary 12, 2014 @ 8:14 pm

 "We can not just help the Motorola business to grow and improve profitability, but also it will help us to strengthen our position in China," he said.

-Lenovo has said it expects mobile devices to become the bulk of its business in coming years.
+Lenovo has said it expects mobile technology to supply the bulk of its revenue in coming years.

-(Copyright 2013 The Associated Press.
+(Copyright 2014 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)

 Please login below with your Facebook, Twitter, Google+ or Disqus account.
 Existing MyNorthwest account holders will need to create a new Disqus account or use one of the social logins provided below.
 Thank you.